ljoly83/clash_royal_ai/README.md

 # clash_royal_ai
 The goal is to create an AI that beat the best player in the world on the game clash royal !

-The project use google tensorflow with A3C algorithm.
+This project use google tensorflow with A3C algorithm.